ryan258/ideaforge/ROADMAP.md

 - [ ] Add support for multiple AI models (OpenAI, Claude)

 ### User Experience Improvements
-- [ ] Create a dashboard for project overview
-- [ ] Implement user accounts and idea saving
+- [ ] Enhance accessibility features across all components
 - [ ] Add a tutorial or onboarding process for new users

 ### Testing and Optimization